albocanegra/aws-deploy/README.md

 aws cloudformation delete-stack --stack-name instant-search-demo
 ```

-## Mext steps
+## Next steps

-This is a very basic approach to an automated deployment, but there are some improvements that are highly recommended before start using them on a real environment:
+This is a very basic approach to an automated deployment, but there are some improvements that are highly recommended before using them in a real environment:
 - Using HTTPS on the load balancer.
 - Deploying with High availability and AutoScaling on the ECS cluster.
 - Substitute the AWS CLI commands for an Automated deployment triggered by the GitHub repository.